joelkennerley/ufc-winner-classification/README.md

 ## Running the program
 1. Clone the repo into your ide
 2. pip install -r requirements.txt
-3. run app.py and open something like {http://127.0.0.1:5000} in your browser.
-This may take a minute to load.
+3. Run app.py and navigate to http://127.0.0.1:5000 in your browser.
+Note this may take a moment to load as it scrapes and processes live data.

 ## Technologies/Libraries
 - Python